netkrida/myhome/docs/SEED_DATA_GUIDE.md

 # 🌱 Comprehensive Seed Data Guide

-This guide explains the comprehensive seed data that has been created for the MultiKost property management system.
+This guide explains the comprehensive seed data that has been created for the MyHome property management system.

 ## 📋 Overview